Ruchitha2003/finance-dashboard/README.md

 ---

-## 🔮 If I Had More Time
+## 🔮 Future Improvements

-I would:
+If given more time, I would:

 * connect to a real backend
 * allow adding/editing transactions
-* improve charts with more interactions
+* enhance chart interactivity
 * add authentication
-* add dark mode
+* implement dark mode

 ---